FTI Consulting

-History and Acquisitions
+History and acquisitions

-Forensic Technologies International was founded in 1982 by two engineers, Joseph Reynolds and Daniel Luczak, to provide expert witnesses for litigation and provide visual presentations to demonstrate complex technical issues for juries.
+Forensic Technologies International was founded in 1982 by two engineers, Joseph Reynolds and Daniel Luczak, to provide expert witnesses for litigation and visual presentations to demonstrate complex technical issues for juries.
 Luczak later served as FTI's chairman from 1992 to 1998.
 The company went public in May 1996, raising $11.1 million and debuting at $8.50 a share.
 It was one of the first litigation support companies to be publicly traded.

 Forensic Technologies International rebranded itself as FTI Consulting in 1998, and in 1999 began trading on the New York Stock Exchange as FCN.
 After 1998, FTI's business focused increasingly on "financial surgery on troubled companies, either through bankruptcy proceedings or in workout situations with creditors."

 The company added over 1,000 employees to its Forensic and Litigation Consulting ("FLC") division since the passing of the 2002 Sarbanes-Oxley Act, which excluded auditors from providing consulting work to their public clients.
-FTI Consulting purchased PricewaterhouseCoopers' U.S. Business Recovery Services Division ("BRS") for $250 million in 2002, which at the time was the largest provider of bankruptcy, turnaround and business restructuring services in the United States.
+FTI Consulting purchased PricewaterhouseCoopers' U.S. Business Recovery Services Division ("BRS") for $250 million in 2002, which at the time was the largest provider of bankruptcy, turnaround, and business restructuring services in the United States.
 The company purchased KPMG's Dispute Advisory Services in 2003.
 The company purchased Chicago-based Compass Lexecon in 2003, maintaining the name as a subsidiary.

 FTI acquired Ringtail Solutions Group in 2005.
 Ringtail's signature product, the Ringtail Discovery Software Suite, provides e-discovery and document management tools to assist corporations and law firms during litigation engagements.
 FTI acquired Attenex Corporation in 2008 and merged Attenex Patterns with Ringtail Discovery Software Suite to form Ringtail 8 E-discovery Software.

-In 2006 the company acquired the London-based communications consultancy Financial Dynamics ("FD").
+In 2006, the company acquired the London-based communications consultancy Financial Dynamics ("FD").
 FD is now referred to as the Strategic Communications Division of FTI.
 In 2007, FTI expanded into Latin America and reported US$1 billion in annual revenue for the first time.

 In 2008, FTI purchased the Schonbraun McCann Group, a real estate consulting firm based in New York, and Forensic Accounting, a forensic accounting practice based in the UK.

-In 2009, FTI Consulting was listed by Fortune as one of the 100 fastest growing U.S. companies.

 In 2010, FS Asia Advisory Limited was acquired in Hong Kong, expanding FTI's activities in Asia.
 In January 2014, FTI Consulting acquired London-based TLG Partners, which produced a series of annual thought leader indexes.
 In the same month, Steven H. Gunby was named the firm's new president and chief executive officer.

+In 2012, FTI Consulting acquired KordaMentha partner, KordaMentha (Qld), starting its financial advisory business in Australia.
+In 2025 it acted as liquidator of Mosaic Brands, as well as logistics giant XL Express.

 In 2015, The Deal named FTI Consulting the world's top restructuring adviser to distressed companies.

-In 2016, the company led the list of the International Who's Who of Commercial Arbitration for the sixth consecutive year.

-In 2017, the Company acquired the CDG Group, a leading restructuring advisory, turnaround management, value enhancement and transaction advisory firm in New York.
+In 2017, the company acquired the CDG Group, a leading restructuring advisory, turnaround management, value enhancement, and transaction advisory firm in New York.